Protesters abandon seized palace with Sri Lanka in limbo - KESQ

 Associated Press

-Embattled President Gotabaya Rajapaksa fled a day earlier under pressure from protesters furious over the island nation’s economic collapse.
-But he failed to resign as promised — and made his almost equally despised prime minster acting leader.
+Embattled President Gotabaya Rajapaksa fled a day earlier under pressure from demonstrators furious over the island nation’s economic collapse.
+But he failed to resign as promised — and further angered the crowds by making his prime minister acting leader.

-Protesters want both men out and a unity government in to address the economic calamity that has triggered widespread shortages of food, fuel and other necessities.
+Protesters want both men out and a unity government in to address an economic calamity that has triggered widespread shortages of food, fuel and other necessities.
 But with a fractured opposition and confusion over who was in charge, a solution seemed no closer following Rajapaksa’s departure.
-Adding to confusion, the president was still on the move, leaving the Maldives for Singapore on Thursday, according to an official who spoke on condition of anonymity because of the sensitivity of the matter.
+Adding to the turmoil, the president left the Maldives for Singapore on Thursday, according to an official who spoke on condition of anonymity because of the sensitivity of the matter.

-Rajapaksa and his wife fled Sri Lanka early Wednesday aboard an air force plane as protesters were taking over government buildings to demand he resign.
-Rajapaksa promised over the weekend he would do so, but instead he named his prime minister acting president in his absence.

-Meanwhile Thursday, the government announced a curfew in the capital Colombo and its suburbs to run until 5 a.m.
-Friday and protesters were withdrawing from the presidential palace after occupying it during the weekend.
-Some were seen unrolling a red carpet in the palace as they left.

-Some protesters had posted videos on social media pleading with others not to storm the Parliament, fearing an escalation of violence.

-Protest leader Devinda Kodagode told The Associated Press they were vacating official buildings after the Parliament speaker said he was seeking legal options to consider since Rajapaksa left without submitting his resignation letter as promised.

-The protesters accuse the president and his powerful political family of siphoning money from government coffers for years and Rajapaksa’s administration of hastening the country’s collapse by mismanaging the economy.
+The protesters accuse Rajapaksa and his powerful political family of siphoning money from government coffers for years and his administration of hastening the country’s collapse by mismanaging the economy.
 The family has denied the corruption allegations, but Rajapaksa acknowledged some of his policies contributed to the meltdown.

+Months of protests reached a frenzied peak over the weekend when demonstrators stormed the president’s home and office and the official residence of the prime minister.
+On Wednesday, they seized the office of Prime Minister Ranil Wickremesinghe.

+They initially vowed to hold these places until a new government was in place, but the movement appeared to shift tactics Thursday.

+The government, meanwhile, announced another curfew in the capital Colombo and its suburbs in the afternoon until 5 a.m.
+Friday.
+It’s unclear what effect a curfew would have: Some ignored a previous one, but many others rarely leave their homes anyway because of fuel shortages.

+Rajapaksa and his wife fled Sri Lanka early Wednesday for the Maldives, slipping away in the night aboard an air force plane.
+On Thursday, he headed to Singapore, according to the Maldives official.

-It was not immediately clear what Rajapaksa’s destination would be.
-A Maldives official initially indicated he planned to travel onward to Saudi Arabia, but later could only confirm his first stop in Singapore.
-Since Sri Lankan presidents are protected from arrest while in power it’s likely Rajapaksa planned his departure while he still had constitutional immunity and access to a military jet.
+It was not immediately clear what Rajapaksa’s final destination would be.
+The official initially indicated he planned to travel onward to Saudi Arabia, but later could only confirm his first stop in Singapore, where the plane believed to be carrying him landed Thursday evening.
+Since Sri Lankan presidents are protected from arrest while in power it’s likely Rajapaksa wanted to plan his departure while he still had constitutional immunity and access to a military plane.

 Amid the mounting chaos, Wickremesinghe’s office imposed a state of emergency giving broader powers to the military and police.
 Defense leaders have called for calm and cooperation with security forces — comments that have rankled some lawmakers who insist civilian leaders would be the ones to find a solution.

-The protesters blame the Rajapaksas for leading the country into an economic abyss, but they are also furious with Wickremesinghe.
-They believe he has protected the president and that his appointment in May alleviated pressure on Rajapaksa to resign.

-Wickremesinghe also has said he will resign, but not until a new government is in place.
-He has urged the speaker of Parliament to find a new prime minister agreeable to both the ruling and opposition parties.

-It’s unclear when that might happen since the opposition is deeply fractured.
-But assuming that Rajapaksa resigns as promised, Sri Lankan lawmakers have agreed to elect a new president on July 20 who will serve the remainder of Rajapaksa’s term, which ends in 2024.
+Assuming that Rajapaksa resigns as promised, Sri Lankan lawmakers have agreed to elect a new president from their ranks on July 20 who will serve the remainder of Rajapaksa’s term, which ends in 2024.
 That person could potentially appoint a new prime minister, who would then have to be approved by Parliament.

 The political impasse threatens to worsen the bankrupt nation’s economic collapse since the absence of an alternative government could delay a hoped-for bailout from the International Monetary Fund.
 In the meantime, the country is relying on aid from India and China.